gaspachoo/EEG2Video/EEG2Video_New/README.md

 We are excited to release the new version of **EEG2Video**.
 Thank you all for your support of this project!

+### Mixed Precision Training
+When training with `fp16`, wrap the VAE encoding, noise addition, UNet forward pass and loss computation in `accelerator.autocast()` to avoid dtype mismatch errors.

 ## Support